seng438-master/seng438-a4/seng438-a4.md

 In this assignment, you will mainly use Selenium web-interface testing tool to test one of the following websites.

-- Sportchek Page
+- Costco page

-- Walmart Page
+- Amazon Page

-- Best Buy Page
+- IKEA Page

 You will also explore this alternative tool: Sikulix (http://sikulix.com/quickstart/)